merolemay/merolemay/README.md

 [GitHub Profile](https://github.com/merolemay)

 ## Summary
-Enthusiastic software developer with a passion for creating elegant solutions to complex problems.
-Proficient in various programming languages and experienced in developing web applications, mobile apps, and open-source projects.
-Strong advocate for clean code and continuous learning.
+Enthusiastic systems engineer actively seeking opportunities in Data Science and Machine Learning.
+Proficient in Java, Python, Scala, and C#, with a strong track record of developing data-driven solutions for various applications.
+Strong advocate for clean and efficient code, committed to continuous learning and professional growth.
+Excited to apply my skills and experience in a dynamic environment focused on driving innovation through Data Science and Machine Learning technologies.

 ## Skills
 - Programming Languages: Java, Python, Scala, C#